 School Council 2018 - 2019

-The School Council present the outcomes of their meetings very two weeks in the KS1 assembly on Mondays.
+The School Council present the outcomes of their meetings to the KS1 pupils and Headteacher every two weeks in the Monday assembly.

-Here are our new members of the School Council for 2018/19 and these are some of the projects that they have been involved in.
+Here are some of the projects that the School Council have been involved in during 2018/19.

 Autumn 1 - The school council thought about how they could raise money at Harvest Time.
 They decided to have a food collection and donate it to The Cathedral Archer Project to help people who are homeless.